Intern426/Instagram/README.md

 Describe any challenges encountered while building the app.

 Since there were a lot of view controllers that ended up intersecting, it was a little tricky determining (i.e. remembering) which segue to use and where to put the protocols/delegates - causing a lot of exceptions about due to a missing segue identifier or even seguing to the wrong view Controller.
-Ultiimately, I was able to clean it all up but it was interesting to encounter.
+Ultiimately, I was able to clean it all up but it was interesting to work around this.

 Figuring out how Parse worked and trying to save the user's profile image was a little difficult at the beginning.
 It was interesting how gathering any key value with a String or number required you to use [@"key"] but trying to get the author required post.author.
 This nuance tripped me up for a while when accessing/updating data in author.